Image

 Phase N/A

-• Participants should not be on insulin, secretagogues, or medications that make it hard to lose weight, like prednisone.
-Pregnant women or those planning to become pregnant soon cannot join.
+The study aims to see if GEM can improve blood sugar control, decrease diabetes-related stress, and boost confidence in managing diabetes.
+Participants should not be using insulin or medications that make it hard to lose weight.
+Pregnant women or those planning to get pregnant soon cannot join.

 Study details